vaalu/nuilib/README.md

 # NUILIB

-This is a Nous UI component library.
+This is a NxUI component library.

 ## Pre-requisites
 - Node JS (14 or above)